linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Class Note 2- Debt Contracts Due to the Lack of Information Debt as a Promise and a Threat.md

 ---
-cssclasses:
-  - academia
-title: "Class Note 2: Debt Contracts Due to the Lack of Information - Debt as a Promise and a Threat"
-tags:
-  - borrower_lender
-  - debt_contracts
-  - information_asymmetry
-  - liquidation
-  - monitoring_costs
-  - renegotiation
-  - bankruptcy
-  - covenant_enforcement
 aliases:
 - Borrower's Dilemma
 - Debt as Promise
 - Debt as Threat
 - Non-Monitored Debt
 - Information Problems in Debt
+cssclasses:
+- academia
 key_concepts:
+- Risk-neutral measures and martingale pricing
+- Bond pricing and fixed income securities valuation
+- Ito's lemma and stochastic calculus applications
+- Credit risk modeling and default probability estimation
+- Value at Risk and tail risk measurement
+- Interest rate caps, floors, and swaptions
+- Arbitrage opportunities and no-arbitrage pricing
+- Portfolio hedging and risk reduction strategies
+tags:
+- abs
+- arbitrage
-  - Borrower's profitable project
+- correlation
-  - Borrower's underreported cash
+- credit-risk
-  - Debt in corporate control
-  - Lender's monitoring cost
+- fixed_income
-  - Lenders write a contract
-  - Optimal liquidation policy
+- hedging
-  - Face value determination
+- risk-management
-  - Monitoring and renegotiation value
-  - Bankruptcy as penalty
+- risk-neutral
-  - Financial contract optimization
+- var
+title: 'Class Note 2: Debt Contracts Due to the Lack of Information - Debt as a Promise and a Threat'
 ---

 # Class Note 2: Debt Contracts Due to the Lack of Information - Debt as a Promise and a Threat